sawadhwa/sawadhwa.github.io/index.md

    A snippet of one of the profiles can be found below:

-   			<p>This is one of the example datasets for the recommendations for an Asian woman</p>
    <p align="center">
     <img src="assets/Data1.png" <figcaption>This is one of the example datasets for the recommendations for an Asian woman</figcaption> alt="Data" width="50%" margin-left="auto" margin-right="auto"/>
 </p>